What Is Parental Alienation Syndrome?

 Summary

-Many people searching for answers to an excruciatingly painful question relate to the theory of parental alienation syndrome.
+Many people searching for answers to an excruciating question relate to the theory of parental alienation syndrome.
 It can resonate deeply with parents who are grieving the absence of a beloved child.
 However, attributing the child’s withdrawal to a discredited mental health construct will not solve the problem.
-Children do not have to be afflicted with cognitive, affective, or behavioral problems in order to distance themselves from a parent.
-There are many reasons why a perfectly healthy child might take such a painful decision that merit further exploration.
+Children do not have to be afflicted with cognitive, affective, or behavioral problems to distance themselves from a parent.
+There are many reasons why a healthy child might take such a painful decision that merit further exploration using the framework of family estrangement.

 References